Statement Of Organizational Commitment

 Accessibility Standards for Client Service Policy

+The goal of the Accessibility for Ontarians with Disabilities Act, 2005 (the “Act”) is to create a more accessible Ontario, by identifying, and to the extent possible, preventing, and eliminating barriers experienced by persons with a disability.
+A standard for client service (“the Standard”) has been established under the Act to ensure goods and services are, where at all possible, equally accessible to every member of the public.
 We at Figure3 are committed to providing a barrier-free environment for our clients.
 The objective of this policy (the “Policy”) is to ensure we meet the requirements of the Standard and promote its underlying core principles, described below.

 The Policy applies to all persons who, on behalf of Figure3, deal with members of the public or other third parties.
 This includes our employees, volunteers, agents and contractors.